ReactJS Interview Questions

 Reducer – It is a place to determine how the state will change.

-Store – State/ Object tree of the entire application is saved in the Store.
+Store – The state/ Object tree of the entire application is saved in the Store.

 View – Simply displays the data provided by the Store.

-Below is an example of Action and Action Creator:
+Below is an example of an Action and Action Creator:

 function addTodo(text) {